CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 [![Python Package using Conda](https://github.com/CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/actions/workflows/python-package-conda.yml/badge.svg)](https://github.com/CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/actions/workflows/python-package-conda.yml)

-Team Member: Juntong Wu, Denkie Yan, Chesie Yu
+Contributors: Juntong Wu,  Chesie Yu, Denkie Yan

 <br>

 ## 🎶 Background

-In the dynamic and diverse world of music streaming and discovery, our project aims to offer a **unique personalized and enriching experience that caters to the tastes of individual users**.
-At the core of this objective is the desire to not only provide music recommendations but to do so in a way that is insightful and resonates with each user’s unique music journey.
+In the dynamic and diverse world of music, our project aims to offer a personalized and enriching experience that caters to the tastes of individual users.
+Despite currently in its prototype phase and utilizing synthesized user data, the goal of this project goes beyond music recommendation.
+It preludes a fully-fledged application that resonates with the unique music journeys of real-world users.

-The scope of this project emcompasses **three major aspects**：
+The scope of this project emcompasses **two major aspects**：

-**Inform Historical Music Insights**: uncovering the story of music behind the data.
-Leveraging the Spotify music dataset, we will discover and illustrate interesting patterns and trends through interactive visualization dashboards with customizable controls.
+- **Inform historical music insights through interactive dashboard**

-**Provide Personalized Recommendations**: based on user behavioral preferences and potentially social networks, improving listening experience through understanding then predicting the unique tastes of each user.
+- **Provide personalized recommendations based on user preferences and social networks**

-**Create engaging interactive user-friendly interface**: users can explore the rich history of contemporary music and discover new personal favorites through this *prototype app*.
-This tool is designed to create a music discovery experience that is not only entertaining but also informative and personalized.

 <br>